Rapid Planning: Sustainable infrastructure, environmental and resource management for high dynamic metropolises

 to be promoted which serve to increase the "resilience of cities, their

 environs and urban regions".
-After a 6-month preparatory phase, the
+After a 6-month preparation phase and an 18-month definition phase, the

 Rapid urbanization poses major challenges for cities and their environs - not only due to the increasing consumption of resources and the related consequences, but also due to climate change and the associated negative effects.
 Strategies and plans to address these challenges not only have to be developed, but also need to be implemented in practice.